-A company inherent risk level may differ from the inherent risk level of the sector.

-The definition of the company inherent risk level may also be determined by the specificities of the business model, the nature of the activities and their locations as well as that of their suppliers (incl. country specific risks).
+An insurance or asset management risk level may differ from the inherent risk level of the sector.
+The definition of the company inherent risk level may also be determined by the specificities of the business model, the nature of the activities, and its locations, as well as that of its suppliers (incl. country specific risks).